jakate/hamcam/README.md

 Kinkkukamera
 ============

-Quick christmas ham camera proto
+Quick christmas ham camera proto.

+1. Takes picture with webcam every minute and sends it to server
+2. Server saves the image to Dropbox
+3.  ???
+4. Profit

 #HOWTO